John A Waller

-A personal guarantee presents things in a more complicated stance.
+A personal guarantee presents facts in a more complicated stance.
 Guarantees, however, breach the corporate veil.
-When a company director signs a personal guarantee for say a business loan, this means the holder of the guarantee can use the asset as security.
+When a company director signs a personal guarantee for like a business loan, this means the holder of the guarantee can use the asset as security.
 For further reading click on ‘Dealing with Personal Guarantee Issues‘

 Can Directors Claim Redundancy?

-When you are made redundant from an Insolvent company, redundancy money you receive remains tax-free up to £30,000.
-However, monies received other than redundancy such as payment I lieu of notice or holiday pay remains taxed.
+When you are made redundant from an insolvent company, redundancy money you receive remains tax-free up to £30,000.
+However, money received other than redundancy includes payment, lieu of notice or holiday pay remains taxed.

 Overdrawn Director’s Loan Account.- How is it Affected When Company Insolvent?

-If however, you have a no complaints or disqualification order, there, therefore, remains nothing to prevent you from, then, holding a Directorship again.
+If, however, you have no complaints or disqualification order, there, therefore, remains nothing to prevent you from, then, holding a Directorship again.